 What Expats Can Expect From the Cost of Living in Portugal

 The cost of living in Portugal can be summed up in one word: Great!
 Expats love this country for good reason.
 Portugal has the lowest cost of living in Western Europe.
 Whether it’s groceries or housing, life in Portugal just costs less.
 In some cases, the difference is dramatic.
-For instance, Portuguese residents pay about 36% less for their lifestyle than their counterparts in the United Kingdom.
-In fact, on housing costs alone, Portugal rings in at 50% less than the UK.
-And as happy expats living in Portugal attest, low cost doesn’t mean low quality of life.
-Portugal’s mild climate, superb wines, and beautiful beaches make for easy living.
-If you’re contemplating a move to Portugal, this article will help you prepare your budget and your expectations.
+For instance, Portuguese residents pay about 31% less for their lifestyle than their counterparts in the United Kingdom.

-How Much Does it Cost to Live in Portugal?
+How Much Does It Cost To Live in Portugal?

 Housing Costs in Portugal

 Housing in Portugal is exceptionally affordable.
-Small apartments in the interior of the country sometimes rent for less than $400 a month (though typical prices come closer to $500 or $600.)
+Small apartments in the interior of the country sometimes rent for USD$315-$385 a month(though typical prices come closer to USD$500-$610.)
 However, a similar-sized home in a trendy Lisbon neighborhood could easily cost four times as much.
 But these prices still represent a bargain compared to the rest of Europe.

 Utility Costs in Portugal